Unlocking Shoulder Health: Mastering Anterior Humeral Glide to Alleviate Pain

 • Place your hand medial to their scapula [2] and cue them to squeeze back.

 • Help guide them into the proper position.
 Place one hand on the anterior part of their humeral head and the other on their scapula.
-As the person begins to grow, guide their scapula into retraction and apply posterior pressure to their humeral authority.
+As the person grows, guide the scapula into retraction while applying gentle posterior pressure to the humeral head to encourage centering within the glenoid.

 • Lastly, have them try rowing with both arms.
 Sometimes their inability to retract is just a coordination problem, which will allow them to feel their shoulder blades being squeezed together.